Offices in Miami, but representing clients in all 50 states and abroad.

 Miami, FL 33186

-Complete the contact form to get help right away or to schedule a consultation:
+Complete the contact form to schedule a consultation:

 I'Stephanie Coste and Sophia Montz practiced law independently before meeting while working for the Miami-Dade County Public School District.
 Searching for fulfillment outside the corporate legal arena, they both pursued teaching careers in underprivileged communities.
 Quickly recognized and promoted to positions at the district level for their hard work, dedication, and passion, their responsibilities outside the classroom focused on the positive mentorship and development of other teachers working in high-needs schools and communities.